Did you know….

 a submitted timesheet becomes a legal document of the company?

 DCAA is a stickler for compliance and employee timekeeping is no exception.
-The goal of the DCAA timekeeping is to ensure that government contracts meet a certain standard and that the taxpayer is getting good value for their money.
+The goal of DCAA is to ensure that government contracts meet a certain standard and that the taxpayer is getting good value for their money.
 Audits are prevent any fraudulent billing to the government.

 The process for documenting employee work hours is important.
 Often there is no paper trail to record how or when the time is recorded.
 This reason alone is why the timesheet audit log is one of the key features in any DCAA timekeeping solution.